 Kolkata Police seizes 25 kg of heroin

-In one of the biggest drug seizure in the city, the Kolkata Police arrested two persons and seized 25 kg of heroin from their possession on Tuesday, a senior police officer said.
+In one of the biggest drug seizures in the city, the Kolkata Police arrested two persons and confiscated 25 kilogram of heroin from their possession on Tuesday, a senior police officer said.
 The market price of the seized heroin could be Rs 100 crore or more, the officer said.

-"This is one of the biggest seizures of heroin not only in Kolkata area but also in Bengal and north east," the officer claimed..
+"This is one of the biggest seizures of heroin not only in Kolkata area but also in West Bengal and the Northeast," the officer claimed..

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)